 - Roast the chilies, tomatillos, onion halves on the grill until charred all over.

-- Using latex gloves, remove the skins off the peppers after 15 minutes being steamed in a Ziploc or brown bag.
+- Removing skin is OPTIONAL.
+Using latex gloves, remove the skins off the peppers after 15 minutes being steamed in a Ziploc or brown bag.
 They should slide off easily.
 In a blender or Vitamix, blend the garlic, cilantro, onion, chilies and tomatillos until pureed and smooth.

 - Either cut up the pork shoulder to speed up the process or leave whole.
 I like to season the pork with kosher salt and pepper, brown the pork on all sides and then smother in half of the green sauce and chicken stock until almost covered.
 Cover and cook on low for 3 hours or until it can easily shred for stovetop, or 6 hours in slow cooker and then shred.